Quality-diversity in dissimilarity spaces: Examples

 Third, we literally draw the CFG using MATLAB's \texttt{layered} option and define an objective function to be the depth--literally, the least vertical coordinate in the drawing--reached when traversing $2 \max d_{CFG}(\texttt{START},\cdot)$ edges in the CFG by dynamically executing the program, where here the program entry and asymmetric digraph distance on the CFG are indicated.
 The other inputs for the algorithm are mostly familiar from other examples above: $d =$ distance on $S^{N-1}$ (we actually get slightly better results with the ambient Euclidean distance [not shown]); $L = 15$; $T = \lceil L \log L \rceil = 41$; $K = 2$; $G =$ sampling from $\mathcal{U}(S^{N-1})$; $g(\cdot | x,\theta)$ the unit-length normalization of sampling from $\mathcal{N}(x,\theta^2 I)$; $\mu = 128$; and $M = 1000$.
 Again, we do this for 100 different programs.

 In Figure \ref{fig:CFG_coverage} we show two of the 100 examples of ``code coverage'' using Algorithm \ref{alg:GoExploreDissimilarity} \emph{versus} $G$ alone.
-Although on occasion $G$ produces better coverage by itself, this is comparatively uncommon, as Figure \ref{fig:CFG_advantage} illustrates.
-It is worth noting that the objective here presents some fundamental difficulties for optimization: by construction, it is piecewise constant and also isotropic in a sense.
+Although on occasion $G$ produces better coverage by itself, this is comparatively uncommon, as the right panel of Figure \ref{fig:CFG_advantage} illustrates.
+It is worth noting that the objective here presents some fundamental difficulties for optimization: by construction, it is piecewise constant on intricate regions (see left panel of Figure \ref{fig:CFG_advantage}).
 From this perspective, the mere existence of a clear advantage is significant.